HerXayah/road-to-yuzu-without-switch/README.md

  on there click Emulation -> Configure -> System -> Profile Then press on Add and make a new profile, then close yuzu

  # Files
  Inside of yuzu click File -> Open yuzu folder.
  This will open the yuzu configuration folder inside of explorer.

  Create a folder called "keys" and copy the key you got from [here](https://raw.githubusercontent.com/emuworld/aio/master/prod.keys) and paste it in the folder as a file called `prod.keys`.

  # Settings
- For settings open yuzu up Emulation -> Configure -> Graphics, Select OpenGL and set it to Vulkan or OpenGL.
-(Vulkan seems to be a bit bad atm)
+ For settings open yuzu up Emulation -> Configure -> Graphics, Select OpenGL and set it to Vulkan or OpenGL. ~~(Vulkan seems to be a bit bad atm)~~  With the new improvements since this guide came out, Vulkan is now a viable option!
  Then go to Controls and press Single Player yadiyadiyada and set it to something like this
  ![Reeeeeeee](https://nuke.bayern/tQRi6Dco.png?key=TKvixrA2KWor0u)